Eugenia Cauduro

-Life

-Eugenia Cauduro is the daughter of Ernesto Cauduro Gemoets and Silvia Rodríguez Porras, and the sister of Adriana Cauduro.
-Eugenia participated in ballet as a child.
-Her mother had been a ballerina and her maternal grandfather, Dagoberto Rodriguez, had been a well-known Mexican actor.
-Eugenia's uncle, Rafael Cauduro, is a painter who is recognized internationally.
-Ever since she was a small child, Eugenia studied ballet and jazz.
+Career

+Ever since she was a small child, Cauduro studied classical ballet and jazz.
+Cauduro participated in ballet as a child and spent six years with the National Mexican Dance Company (in Spanish, Compañía Nacional de Danza de México) until she was 20 years old.
 She began modeling at the age of 15 and later studied acting in Televisa's Centro de Educación Artística.
 In 1988, she was chosen to represent Mexico in a calendar from Japan Air Lines.

-In 1990, she represented Mexico in an international beauty pageant in Mexico and was second place in a group of thirty participants from many countries.
+In 1990, Cauduro represented Mexico in an international beauty pageant held in Panama and was second place as "La Mejor Modelo Latina" in a group of thirty participants from many countries.
 From 1992 to 1995, she represented the image of Televisa in a series of appearances that showcased many of Mexico's marvels.
 While being the image of Televisa, she studied acting with actor/director Sergio Jimenez and the actress Adriana Barrasa.
-From there, she continued studying with Patricia Reyes Espindola.
-After acting in plays, Eugenia Cauduro made her small-screen debut in the telenovela Alguna vez tendremos alas, in which she played Magdalena Arredón.
-She studied industrial design in the National Autonomous University of Mexico (UNAM).
+From there, Cauduro continued studying with Patricia Reyes Espindola.
+After acting in plays, she made her small-screen debut in 1997 with the telenovela Alguna vez tendremos alas, in which she played Magdalena Arredón.

+Cauduro studied industrial design in the National Autonomous University of Mexico (UNAM).

 Since that time, Eugenia has become one of the most recognizable actresses in Mexico.
 Eugenia's recent work includes a telenovela, Quererlo Todo, which has been awaiting release in 2020.

+Personal life

+Eugenia Cauduro is the daughter of Ernesto Cauduro Gemoets and Silvia Rodríguez Porras, and the sister of Adriana Cauduro.
+Her mother had been a ballerina and her maternal grandfather, Dagoberto Rodriguez, had been a well-known Mexican actor.
+Eugenia's uncle, Rafael Cauduro, is a painter who is recognized internationally.

+She has two children, Patricio and Lucina.